+A healthy foundation for infant sleep is key to keeping our baby’s healthy and developing as they should.
 Adequate sleep is proven to help a child’s cognitive development, emotional balance, behavior and overall health.
 Fostering healthy sleep habits with your little one right out of the gate will set you up for success!
-Although we don’t sleep train babies until 4 months from their estimated due date, there are steps you can take to instill a healthy sleep foundation right now.
+Although we don’t sleep train babies until 4 months from their estimated due date, there are steps you can take to instill a healthy foundation for infant right now.

 - You’ll notice your new baby seems to be more active during the night and sleeping more during the day.
 The reason for this is day/night confusion.
 This is because your baby is used to being rocked to sleep during the day in the womb and he was actually awake and kicking while you were sleeping!
 To help fix this, around Week 2, you can do the following:

 - Expose your baby to natural light during the day and make it as dark as possible at night

 - Be engaging during daytime feeds, and at night minimize interaction during feeds

 - During diaper changes at night make it quick and only use dim light

 - Play and interact as much as possible during the day

 - Use blackout curtains.
 The darkness will help to naturally stimulate melatonin production in your baby’s brain which will help him reach a deep and restorative sleep.